redopm/codify/README.md

 # codify
-It is website which is  provide the web hosting and
+It is website which is  provide the web hosting and private cloud platform.

 Command for install private cloud